sepehrsh79/Hami/README.md

 Hami (Crowdfunding Service)

-Hami is a Website that project owners can create their project there and show it to supporters. and supporters can donate to creative ideas and they help owners to run their projects.
+Hami is a Website that projects owner can create their projects and show them to supporters. and supporters can donate to creative ideas and help owners to run their projects.

 #Installation